Katie Rost Doing Video Series After ‘RHOP,’ No Longer With Andrew Martin?

 A post shared by Katie Rost (@mskatierost) on

 Did the show’s producers really drop Katie from the second season lineup against her will?
 Katie certainly wasn’t a wallflower on the first season, for she played a big part in much of the season’s dramatic story lines.
 Notably, Katie, who is biracial, got into a heated discussion about race with Gizelle Bryant and Robyn Dixon after she declared that she refuses to categorize herself as African-American.
-Katie also accused Gizelle and Robyn of denying their white ancestry, proclaiming that they, with their green eyes, light hair and light skin tones, wouldn’t look as they do if they were “straight from Africa.”
+Katie also accused Gizelle and Robyn of denying their white ancestry, proclaiming that they, with their green eyes, light hair, and light skin tones, wouldn’t look as they do if they were “straight from Africa.”

 Katie Rost’s own life also provided a lot of fodder for The Real Housewives of Potomac.
 Early on in the season, she revealed that she left her husband when she was heavily pregnant with twins and was now trying to get her reluctant boyfriend, Andrew Martin, to marry her and help her raise her three children.
-The season 1 finale actually showed Katie and Andrew getting engaged.
+The Season 1 finale actually showed Katie and Andrew getting engaged.
 In a big twist, Katie later admitted on the reunion show that she and Andrew, who backed out of filming the reunion show with her last minute, broke up and that she gave the engagement ring back.

 As the Inquisitr reported, after the reunion show aired, Kate wrote in a blog post that she and Andrew were back together and that she had the engagement ring back.
 Notably, however, she didn’t actually say that the engagement was back on.